CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 DONT WORRY!
 You can leave a fighter in the ETHERNAL ARENA and let it automatically fight non-stop until you want so every night, when coming back from work, you can just enter the website and read the amazing battles your NFT has been battleing around while you were working.

 For cheap ETHERNAL FIGHTING we use CCIP to load-off computing costs and Chainlink Upkeep to make it automated.

 </details>

-<details> <summary> Perlucidus 📫 (Privacy Preserving Decentralized Institutional Voting) </summary>
+<details> <summary> Local set-up ⚙️ </summary>

-Using Chainlink DECO to verify citizenship via official goverments or institutions APIs we can create a smart contract system where citizens register and vote in a zk-way just proving they are valid citizens.

-Chainlink CCIP to couting votes chepaer.
-Chainlink UpKeep to put a deadline on the elections time.
+Run a node bla bla...
+(TODO)

 </details>